holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 ```

 1. It is a very good practice (most of the time a requirement) to reset calls count for spies
    if we check in tests if they were called given amount of times.
+Remember that you should
+   be able to call all unit tests independently, at any given moment, in any order.
+That being
+   said, one spy call should not affect the other call in other test.
+Same goes for stubs.
 1. At this point, we still want to have photos returned.
 But since this is a route handler,
    I guess it should not return a plain array, but a response with status code and a body
    holding that array.